rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

     UPDATE mysql.user SET Password = PASSWORD('password') WHERE User = 'root';

 It's kind of a mouthful.
-The reason for this is that MySQL keeps user data in its own database, so to change the password we have to run an SQL command to update the database.
+The reason for this is that MySQL keeps user data in its own database, so to change the password we have to run a SQL command to update the database.

 Next we'll reload the stored user information to make our change go into